 No. CIAT has no authority to award costs or enforce the member to rectify any wrongdoings.
 If you are seeking financial redress or mediation you need to consider other avenues for a solution, either in addition to, or instead of, a complaint against the member through our complaints’ procedure.

-No. CIAT does not charge any fees for administering a complaint that has been raised against a member.
+No. CIAT does not charge any fees for administering a complaint that has been raised against a member or affiliate.

-The Conduct and Disciplinary Procedures is a document which outlines the formal process of making a complaint against a member.
+The Conduct and Disciplinary Procedures is a document which outlines the formal process of making a complaint against a member or affiliate.

 The disciplinary sanctions that the Institute can impose are:

 - A reprimand